mdsufz/StandEnA/README.md

   style="display: inline-block; margin: 0 auto; max-width: 5000px">
 </p>

 In [step 1](#step-1-compiling-protein-sequences-for-the-custom-database-from-ncbi-kegg-and-other-databases), the user inputs the [uniq_ec.tsv](examples/01_customdb/uniq_ec.tsv) file containing enzyme information separated by tab characters in this order: unique enzyme ID, pathway name, pathway step ID, enzyme name, and its enzyme commission (EC) number.
 Unique enzyme ID* and pathway step ID** are dependent on the naming convention preferred by the user.
 These IDs must be given using a consistent alphanumeric naming convention with no whitespace characters within the names.
 Pathway step ID*** is named according to the pathway number and the step at which the enzyme is working (e.g., pathway 1 step 1 is 1.1).
-This file is used to generate [01_customdb/id_synonyms_per_line.tsv](examples/01_customdb/id_synonyms_per_line.tsv) file containing the same information as the uniq_ec.tsv with the addition of available synonyms for each enzyme standard name from the KEGG database and the unique synonym ID**** for each of the retrieved synonyms.
-Synonym ID is a variation of unique enzyme ID to differentiate synonyms of the same enzyme.
-This information is used to retrieve protein sequences from the NCBI database via the Edirect application programming interface (API) and stored in the [01_customdb/edirect_fasta/](examples/01_customdb/edirect_fasta/) directory.
-Alternatively, the user can input EC numbers or KEGG Orthology (KO) identifiers within [ecs.txt](examples/01_customdb/ecs.txt) or [kos.txt](examples/01_customdb/kos.txt) files to retrieve protein sequences from KEGG database via OrtSuite.
+This file is used to generate [01_customdb/id_synonyms_per_line.tsv](examples/01_customdb/id_synonyms_per_line.tsv) file containing the same information as the [uniq_ec.tsv](examples/01_customdb/uniq_ec.tsv) with the addition of available synonyms for each enzyme standard name from the KEGG database and the unique synonym ID**** for each of the retrieved synonyms.
+Unique synonym ID is a variation of unique enzyme ID to differentiate synonyms of the same enzyme.
+Next, this information is used to retrieve protein sequences from the NCBI database via the Edirect application programming interface (API) and stored in the [01_customdb/edirect_fasta/](examples/01_customdb/edirect_fasta/) directory.
+Alternatively, the user can input EC numbers or KEGG Orthology (KO) identifiers within [ecs.txt](examples/01_customdb/ecs.txt) or [kos.txt](examples/01_customdb/kos.txt) files, respectively.
+This method retrieves protein sequences from KEGG database via OrtSuite.
 Furthermore, users are provided the option to use any means to download desired protein sequences from other databases which will be combined with the protein sequences downloaded by OrtSuite and stored within *01_customdb/manual_download_fasta/* directory.

 In [step 2](#step-2-generating-a-custom-database-and-annotating-genomes-using-prokka-with-this-custom-database), all protein sequences compiled in step 1 (within *01_customdb/manual_download_fasta/* and [01_customdb/edirect_fasta/](examples/01_customdb/edirect_fasta/)) are used to generate the custom database (*02_annotation/customdb.faa*).
-This database is used for genome annotation by Prokka along with its default database to generate the output [02_annotation/prokka_all.tsv](examples/02_annotation/example_prokka_all_results.tsv).
+This database is used for genome annotation by Prokka along with Prokka's default database to generate the output [02_annotation/prokka_all.tsv](examples/02_annotation/example_prokka_all_results.tsv).

 In [step 3.1](#step-31-generating-reference-files-and-query-files-for-each-enzyme-standard-name), the files from step 1 ([01_customdb/id_synonyms_per_line.tsv](examples/01_customdb/id_synonyms_per_line.tsv), [ecs.txt](examples/01_customdb/ecs.txt), [kos.txt](examples/01_customdb/kos.txt)) are used to generate a reference file containing standard database identifiers for each enzyme including the EC number, standard enzyme name from KEGG, KO identifier, and enzyme synonyms used for the search with their EC numbers.
 Since some enzymes are defined by multiple EC numbers in KEGG, the last field sometimes contains additional EC numbers for the same enzyme.
-One reference file is generated for each pathway and compiled in the [03_standardization/pw_N_kegg_info.txt](examples/03_standardization/pw_1/pw_6_C_kegg_info.txt), [03_standardization/ortsuite_pw_N_kegg_info.txt](examples/03_standardization/pw_1/ortsuite_pw_1_kegg_info.txt), and/or *03_standardization/manual_pw_N_kegg_info.txt* for Edirect retrieved, OrtSuite retrieved and manually downloaded files, respectively.
-Moreover, the same files from step 1 are used to generate query files within the [03_standardization/pw_N/queries/](examples/03_standardization/pw_1/queries/) directory listing the possible synonym names for each enzyme.
+One reference file is generated for each pathway and separated into different text files according to their retrieval method as [03_standardization/pw_N/pw_N_kegg_info.txt](examples/03_standardization/pw_1/pw_6_C_kegg_info.txt), [03_standardization/pw_N/ortsuite_pw_N_kegg_info.txt](examples/03_standardization/pw_1/ortsuite_pw_1_kegg_info.txt), and/or *03_standardization/pw_N/manual_pw_N_kegg_info.txt* for Edirect retrieved, OrtSuite retrieved and manually downloaded files, respectively.
+Moreover, the same files from [step 1](#step-1-compiling-protein-sequences-for-the-custom-database-from-ncbi-kegg-and-other-databases) are used to generate query files within the [03_standardization/pw_N/queries/](examples/03_standardization/pw_1/queries/) directory which list the possible synonym names for each enzyme.
 In [step 3.2](#step-32-performing-queries-and-standardizing-annotation-results), [03_standardization/pw_N/queries/](examples/03_standardization/pw_1/queries/) files are used to select the matching annotations in [02_annotation/prokka_all.tsv](examples/02_annotation/example_prokka_all_results.tsv).
 The results are dumped to [03_standardization/standardized/results_pw_N.txt](examples/03_standardization/pw_1/results/standardized/) files.

 In [step 4](#step-4-generating-matrix-of-standardized-presence-absence), [03_standardization/standardized/results_pw_N.txt](examples/03_standardization/pw_1/results/standardized/) is used to generate a standardized presence - absence matrix for all inputted genomes for pathway N. Alternatively, annotated enzymes from multiple pathways can be used to generate a single standardized presence - absence matrix.
-For this purpose, the [03_standardization/standardized/](examples/03_standardization/pw_1/results/standardized/) results are merged into *04_presabs/std_results_all.txt*.
+For this purpose, the [03_standardization/pw_N/standardized/](examples/03_standardization/pw_1/results/standardized/) results for all pathways are merged into *04_presabs/std_results_all.txt*.
 [02_annotation/prokka_all.tsv](examples/02_annotation/example_prokka_all_results.tsv) is processed to remove any problematic punctuation such as brackets and parentheses.
-This processed output file, *04_presabs/prokka_all_updated.tsv*, is used along with a user inputted file, (*04_presabs/ids_to_names.tsv*)[examples/04_presabs/ids_to_names.tsv], containing user-defined unique protein ID for each enzyme and corresponding standard protein names to be used in the standardized presence - absence matrix generation.
-The standardized presence - absence matrix output is generated in the file [04_presabs/presence_absence.csv](examples/04_presabs/example_presence_absence.csv).
+This processed output file, *04_presabs/prokka_all_updated.tsv*, is used along with a user inputted file, [04_presabs/ids_to_names.tsv](examples/04_presabs/ids_to_names.tsv), containing user-defined unique protein IDs for each enzyme and corresponding standard protein names to be used in the standardized presence - absence matrix generation.
+The standardized presence - absence matrix output, [04_presabs/presence_absence.csv](examples/04_presabs/example_presence_absence.csv), is generated.

 ## GitHub Contents
 - [Introduction](#introduction)